dojo/docs/dojox/data.rst

   An interface for reading property style files (key/value pairs)

 * `dojox.data.OpmlStore <dojox/data/OpmlStore>`_

+  A read-only store to work with Opml formatted XML files

 * `dojox.data.PersevereStore <dojox/data/PersevereStore>`_

   An extension of `dojox.data.JsonRestStore <dojox/data/JsonRestStore>`__ to handle Persevere's special features

 * `dojox.data.PicasaStore <dojox/data/PicasaStore>`_

 * `dojox.data.QueryReadStore <dojox/data/QueryReadStore>`_

+  A read-only store, which makes a request to the server for each sorting or query in order to work with big datasets

 * `dojox.data.S3Store <dojox/data/S3Store>`_

   An extension of `dojox.data.JsonRestStore <dojox/data/JsonRestStore>`__ to handle Amazon's S3 service using JSON data